-Manage attestation for Android devices and BlackBerry Dynamics apps using SafetyNet
+Manage attestation for Android devices and BlackBerry Dynamics apps using SafetyNet or Play Integrity

-When you use Android SafetyNet attestation, BlackBerry UEM sends challenges to test the authenticity and integrity of Android devices and BlackBerry Dynamics apps in your organization's environment.
-SafetyNet helps you assess the security and compatibility of the environments in which your organization's apps run.
-You can use SafetyNet attestation in addition to BlackBerry's existing root and exploitation detection.
-For more information about SafetyNet, see the information from Google.
+When you use SafetyNet or Google Play Integrity attestation, BlackBerry UEM sends challenges to test the authenticity and integrity of Android devices and BlackBerry Dynamics apps in your organization's environment.
+SafetyNet and Play Integrity help you assess the security and compatibility of the environments in which your organization's apps run.
+You can use SafetyNet or Play Integrity attestation in addition to BlackBerry's existing root and exploitation detection.
+For more information about SafetyNet and Play Integrity, see the information from Google.

-BlackBerry UEM performs SafetyNet attestation in the following circumstances:
+BlackBerry UEM performs SafetyNet or Play Integrity attestation in the following circumstances:

-- · After device activation when the BlackBerry UEM Client is installed - · During device activation when the BlackBerry UEM Client is installed - During BlackBerry Dynamics apps activation - After app activation for BlackBerry Dynamics apps
+- After device activation when the BlackBerry UEM Client is installed - · During BlackBerry Dynamics apps activation - After app activation for BlackBerry Dynamics apps

-- On demand using REST APIs - · At device restart if the BlackBerry UEM Client is activated
+- · On demand using REST APIs - · At device restart if the BlackBerry UEM Client is activated